bclynch/pomb-old/README.md

     - gallery + all photos page w/ infinite scroll
     - couple stats (countries, distance, w/e)
 - Place newsletter component around (one of the nav shades, blog posts, w/e)
+- Blog Dash
+    - Still a little jacked up with the img model change.
+Updating posts needs work
+    - Need to add way to wire up to juncture + trip
+    - Lead img title broken
+- Probably get rid of post categories and just use all tags.
+Need to mod hub page for this
 - Can probably pare down the nav to just the following: -- in progress
     - Stories
         - Add column on right with popular tags (food, travel, etc)